Network Security

 • Web Application Firewall

-Zero trust network access provides narrower, identity-aware access to applications without assuming that network location alone should grant broad trust.
+Provides narrower, identity-aware access to applications without assuming network location alone should grant trust.